itteco/oembed2/3 - Rel Use Cases.md

 ## Image

-`image` is for photos, illustrations and inforgraphics and similar graphical content.
+`image` is for photos, illustrations and infographics and similar graphical content.

 The intended use of an `image` is in the photo albums and galleries.
 It should be a primary content of the original page.